Glaucoma Treatment

 Testing For Glaucoma

-The gold standard for functional glaucoma testing involves computer automated visual field testing (perimetry).
+The gold standard for functional glaucoma testing involves computer-automated visual field testing (perimetry).
 These visual field tests help a physician identify and manage worsening peripheral vision.
-The tests have high variability and requires a physician to have a trained eye to help identify early subtle changes.
+The tests have high variability and require a physician to have a trained eye to help identify early subtle changes.
 Additionally, not all visual field tests are created equal.
 Depending on the patient, visual field tests need to be tailored and customized to ensure that ongoing visual field loss is caught in a timely fashion.

 Imaging tests for glaucoma traditionally involved yearly photographs of the optic nerve to monitor for changes.
 Newer optical coherence tomography (OCT) allows for additional precision in monitoring for changes that a photograph could not catch.
 These scanners measure changes at the level of microns which is a unit of measurement 1/1000th the size of a single millimeter.
 Similar to visual fields, OCT results can be subtle and a comprehensive understanding of the complex data is imperative to accurately assess for glaucoma.